php-fig/fig-standards/proposed/http-message.md

     public function withAttribute($name, $value);

     /**
-     * Create a new instance that removes the specified derived request
+     * Return an instance that removes the specified derived request
      * attribute.
      *
      * This method allows removing a single derived request attribute as
      * described in getAttributes().
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that removes
+     * immutability of the message, and MUST return an instance that removes
      * the attribute.
      *
      * @see getAttributes()